Terry Smith (American football, born 1959): Coaching career

 After coaching at U.S. colleges, Smith went to Great Britain after signing with the Manchester Spartans football club in the NFL-sponsored League.
-Due to his high level of success, which included turning around a 2–10 team before he arrived into an all-time British record 14–0 undefeated team in his first season in 1988, Smith was chosen by the Great Britain National Governing Body as the head coach of the Great Britain national American football team.
+After leading the Manchester Spartans from a 2–10 season to a 14–0 record in 1988, Smith was appointed head coach of the Great Britain national American football team.
 As the Manchester Spartans head coach, he won three straight Division Championships, three straight Conference Championships, two straight British National Championships, one Budweiser Bowl championship in 1989 at Crystal Palace in London, England, one Coca-Cola Bowl championship in 1990 at Crystal Palace in London, England, one Eurobowl championship with the Manchester Spartans in 1990 in Rimini, Italy, and one European Championship in Hamburg, Germany as the National team head coach with the Great Britain National Team in 1989.

 As the head coach of the Great Britain national team, he took over a Great Britain team that had never won a single game against European competition, and in his first year Smith and his British national team defeated France 35–6 in the European Quarter-Final in a game played in Birmingham, England, defeated Germany 38–6 in the European Semi-Final in a game played in Hamburg, Germany, and defeated Finland 26–0 in the European Nations Championship Final in Hamburg, Germany to win Great Britain's first-ever European Championship.